 There are some occasions in which a case will be settled without the filing of a lawsuit.
 In these situations, the case can settle more quickly after the records have been reviewed by your lawyer.
 In clear cases of malpractice, the parties negotiate a settlement rather than invest the significant time and expense of protracted litigation.

-How Much Our Medical Malpractice Settlements?
+How Much are Medical Malpractice Settlements?

-The settlement amount depends on a number of factors and is unique to every case.
+The medical malpractice settlement amount depends on a number of factors and is unique to every case.
 There is no “typical” or “average” settlement amount because no two cases are the same.
 Each case is based on the strength of the liability, the severity of the harm caused, and economic losses suffered by the victim.

 Michigan does have damage cap limits on professional negligence cases.
 For cases alleging medical negligence, there is a two-tiered cap on non-economic (pain and suffering) damages.
 The limit amount is adjusted yearly based upon inflation.
 When you call our attorneys, we will tell you the current damage cap amount.